Mario-paul/kata-tester/kata-test/README.md

 activate();
 ```

+## Colored output

+Currently, VSCode OUTPUT cannot be colored easily, if at all.
+To get colored output, you need to go to your VSCode settings, search Code Runner, and set "code-runner.runInTerminal" to true (or check mark).

 ## Old vs ES6

 > When you have 'type: module' in the package.json file, your source code should use `import syntax`.
 When you do not have, you should use `require syntax`.